 So the title pretty much tells you everything you need to know: It's 60 minutes of bubble mania.
 High art it's not, but this was the first Off-Broadway show my daughter saw at age 18 months and she was enthralled.
 Me?
 I was happy seeing the expression on her face.
 To be fair, some of the tricks are pretty neat, like when audience volunteers are engulfed in a giant bubble.
 And of course, it ends with a big bubble finale that spills out into the seats.
 It's the perfect first show for very young theatergoers, giving them a chance to experience the wonder of live entertainment without being shushed by other theatergoers.
 After all, they're probably there with their toddlers, too.
 There's no minimum age and special birthday party packages are offered.
 Read our full Gazillion Bubble Show review.

 How To Score Discount Off-Broadway Tickets

 Twice a year for two weeks (usually in February and October), this deal allows you to snag two-for-one tickets to a host of Off-Broadway shows.
 Seating restrictions and black-out dates may apply.
 Avoid additional fees by going directly to the box office.
-Winter 2022 Off-Broadway Week dates are February 14-27.
+Winter 2023 Off-Broadway Week dates are Monday, February 13-Sunday, March 5.
 To be alerted about future Off-Broadway Week deals, sign up for the email list.

-Another bi-annual ticket deal, 20a20 allows theatergoers to score $20 tickets to select Off-Broadway shows 20 minutes before curtain.
-The popular ticket promo makes its post-pandemic return from Monday, May 9-Sunday, May 29, 2022.
+Another bi-annual ticket deal, 20at20 allows theatergoers to score $20 tickets to select Off-Broadway shows 20 minutes before curtain.
+The popular ticket promo returns from Monday, March 20-Sunday, April 9.
 Guests hoping to score these discount Off-Broadway tickets can purchase them directly from participating shows' box offices beginning 20 minutes before curtain.
 Take note: This deal is cash-only.